Melissa J. Osipoff

-Melissa Osipoff is an associate in the firm's New York office.
+Melissa Osipoff is a partner in the firm's New York office.
 She represents employers in all aspects of employment-related litigation before federal and state courts and administrative agencies.
 Her practice focuses on representing employers in single and multi-plaintiff cases under the anti-discrimination laws, as well as defending employers in wage and hour litigation arising under the Fair Labor Standards Act (FLSA) and various state laws.
 Melissa also represents employers on matters involving wrongful termination, whistleblower claims, employment contracts, restrictive covenants and trade secrets.
 She also advises and counsels clients on a wide variety of employment law matters.

 Prior to joining Fisher Phillips, Melissa was an associate at Ogletree Deakins in New York City.
 Before that she served as an associate in the litigation department at Cahill Gordon & Reindel LLP.
 She received her J.D., magna cum laude, in 2006 from St. John's University School of Law, where she served as a member of the St. John's Law Review.
 Additionally, she graduated with distinction from University of Virginia, where she received a B.A. in Sociology.